Skip to main content

 1h 1.5 km

 Ideal at sunset.
-The riverbanks offer spectacular views of the illuminated bridge and the silhouette of the Mezquita.
+The riverbanks offer fine views of the illuminated bridge and the silhouette of the Mezquita.
 Cross the bridge at dusk for memorable photos, then walk alongside the ancient Arab mills.

 Stops